arcs-/medium-button/README.md

 You can still use the default ones, MediumButton just gives you the ability to add custom buttons.

-> I could use your support to further develop this package. :)
+> I need your support to further develop this package. :)

 [Demo](http://stillhart.biz/project/MediumButton/)